If You Stop Playing the Old Game

 Harder markets punish sloppy businesses and reward operational competence.
 The contractors who answer the phone fast, price correctly, run clean installs, and follow up relentlessly will take share while others stall.

+In easier years, everyone grows.
 In harder years, the best businesses separate.

 2026 favors companies that treat marketing, sales, and operations as one system—not three disconnected problems.